NREL/EnergyPlus/design/FY2021/NFP-Dedicated_Exhaust_Fans.md

 ### Exhasut System ###

 An AirLoopHVAC:ExhaustSystem is made to be something similar to a "Return Path"--so it is really like an "Exhaust Path" here.
 The specifications of the exhaust system would then be similar to that of a return path.
 However, it could be different from the return path, in that the exhaust path would have a central exhasut fan specified on it.
-Also, it should also allow individual zone's exhaust to be specified as an ZoneHVAC exhaust system to be used in the AirloopHVAC exhaust system.
+Also, it should also allow individual zone's exhaust to be specified as a ZoneHVAC exhaust system to be used in the AirloopHVAC exhaust system.

-The following new objects will be added to allow an AirLoopHVAC:GeneralExhaustSystem to be described:
+The following new objects will be added to allow an AirLoopHVAC:ExhaustSystem to be specified:
 ```
 AirLoopHVAC:ExhaustSystem,
     Central Exhaust,            !- Name